Vresse-sur-Semois The Little Switzerland of Namur

 Geographical Setting and Landscape Morphology

 The municipality unfolds in the valley of the Lower Semois, where the river engages in tight and deep meanders before joining the Meuse in France.
-This whimsical hydrography is the major determinant of spatial organization.
+This capricious hydrography is the major determinant of the spatial organization.

-The river has incised the Ardennes plateau, creating steep slopes covered with dense forests and revealing, in the lobes of the meanders, fertile alluvial plains suitable for agriculture and, historically, for tobacco cultivation.
+The river has carved into the plateau of the Belgian Ardennes, creating steep slopes covered with dense forests and clearing, in the lobes of the meanders, fertile alluvial plains favorable to agriculture and, historically, to tobacco cultivation.

 Landscape Characteristics